Apollo013/Typescript_Fundamentals/README.md

 ---

-The following are basic projects and are only here to demonstrate how typescript is wired up with other frameworks
+The following are basic projects and are only here to demonstrate how typescript can be wired up with other frameworks

 ### Projects
 |Project|Description|